SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

 | * :math:`q_{emitted, i}` is the emitted radiative flux from that surface.
 For instance the total emitted radiative flux of a blackbody is known to be :math:`{\sigma}T^4` (with :math:`T` the surface temperature and :math:`{\sigma}` the Stefan–Boltzmann constant).
 | * :math:`q_{reflected, i}` is the reflected flux from that surface.

-Finding values of interest like back side irradiance can only be done after finding the radiosities :math:`q_{o, i}` of all surfaces ``i``.
+Finding values of interest like back side irradiance can only be done after finding the radiosity :math:`q_{o, i}` of each surface ``i``.
 This can become a very complex system of equations where one would need to solve the energy balance on the considered systems .

 | But if we decide to make the assumption that :math:`q_{emitted, i}` is negligible, we can simplify the problem in a way that would enable us to find more easily some approximations of the values of interest.
 For now, this assumption makes some sense because the temperatures of the PV systems and the surroundings are generally not very high (< 330K).
 Besides the surfaces are not real black bodies, which means that their total (or broadband) emissions and absorptions will be even lower.
 | Under this assumption, we end up with: